vuestorefront/vue-storefront/packages/core/docs/general/context.md

 ## Context composable function

-To reach anything that's in the context, you have to use `useVSFContext` which implementation you can provide always by yourself.
+To reach anything that's in the context, you have to to use `useVSFContext` method where you can define the custom implementation you need

 ```js
 import { configureContext } from '@vue-storefront/core'